Master's Degree Programme in Software Engineering

 Applicants must have excellent English language skills and a certificate that proves those skills.
 You can indicate your language skills by taking one of the internationally recognized English language tests.

 Applicants must reach the minimum required test results to be considered eligible to the Faculty of Science and Engineering.
 No exceptions will be made.
-Read more about the language requirements here.
+Please notice that the language requirements slightly differ between the fall term application period and the spring term application period.

 The applicant’s previous degree on the basis of which s/he is seeking admission to the Master’s Degree Programme should be in a relevant field of study.
 Relevant fields of previous studies for this Master’s Degree Programme are